DmitryFillo/berserker_resolver/README.rst

 Resolver.resolve
 ----------------

 Resolve method.
-It takes list of domains as a single argument and returns dictionary with results.
+It takes list of domains and returns dictionary with results.

 .. code:: python